-Werner Icking (June 25, 1943 - February 8, 2001) was the founder of the GMD Music Archive, which contained downloadable scores, various MusiXT_EX programs, a discussion list, and various other musical resources in the public domain.
+Werner Icking (June 25, 1943 - February 8, 2001) was the founder of the GMD Music Archive, which contained downloadable scores, various MusiXTEX programs, a discussion list, and various other musical resources in the public domain.
 His contributions to the development and promulgation of this software were peerless.
 His editions of music (in particular the edition of the complete 'Urtext' of J.S.
 Bach's pieces for violin and violoncello solo) are examples of sophisticated technique, artistic sensibilty and philological meticulousness.
 Everybody, whether expert programmer or complete novice, would always find valid and unselfish advice from him, which invariably ended with the motto "hope this hilft".
 In time a small, but regular group of faithfuls gathered around this site, from all over the world, who never had met Werner in person, but nevertheless came to see a friend in him, mainly through frequent email exchanges.

 Werner died suddenly on February 8, 2001, while bicycling home from work, as was his regular habit.
 That very day he had performed maintenance work for the site and replied to messages on its discussion list, of which he had been the main administrator.
 The community of users of the archive decided not to disband, but to continue Werner's work.
 Starting with the contents of the GMD Archive, a new site was created, and dedicated to Werner's memory.
 It's official name is the Werner Icking Music Archive.

-It is now hosted by the Music Conservatory (School of Music) of Aarhus in Denmark.
-Its URL is http://icking-music-archive.org/.
+After some difficult times, it is now hosted by PALDAM IT; its URL is http://icking-music-archive.org.